rit-landsat-validation/landsat_validation_bulk_download/README.md

    brew install telnet
    ```
 All other dependencies, including FTP (`ftplib`), TCP (`socket`), and Telnet (`telnetlib`), are part of Python's standard library and do not require additional installation.
+Linux and windows DONT need any kind of installations, as long you have a python version of 3.10 or higher.

 ---